semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 ### Extending Semaphore's pre-built convenience Docker images

-An alternative to building a fully custom Docker image from scratch is to extend one of the pre-built images from [Semaphore's repository][semaphore-repository].
+An alternative to building a fully custom Docker image from scratch is to extend one of the pre-built images from [Semaphore's registry][semaphore-registry].

 For example, to extend one of Semaphore's Ruby based images and install MySQL libraries use the following Dockerfile: